BlueTeaNL/ImportBundle/Resources/docs/managers.md

 ==================

-You can use the managers to manage the import and import log entities which you have configures in your `app/config/config.yaml` file.
+You can use the managers to manage the import and import log entities which you have configured in your `app/config/config.yaml` file.

 ## Usage